RyanLambe/RL-Engine/README.md

 ### This is a complete rewrite of [RL-Engine V1](https://github.com/RyanLambe/RL-Engine/tree/V1).

 # RL-Engine V2
-RL Engine is a 3D game engine built using C++ and Direct X, providing dynamic lighting, custom skyboxes, and more.
+RL Engine is a 3D game engine and editor built in C++ to run on multiple platforms and/or Graphics APIs such as Direct X, Vulkan, or OpenGL.
 RL Engine also provides a highly intuitive and easy-to-use ECS (Entity Component System) for game object management, making the development process smoother and more efficient.
 To further enhance the development experience, the RL Engine also comes with a custom error and logging system, allowing developers to efficiently diagnose and fix any issues that may arise during the development process.

 ## Features:
+- Graphics API Independent
-- Dynamic Lighting
+- Cross Platform
-- Custom Skyboxes
+- Responsive Editor
 - Entity Component System
 - Debugging system